What are Oregon Tech's transfer requirements?

 How can I see which classes from my previous colleges will transfer?

 The Office of the Registrar records previous decisions about transfer courses in an online Transfer Equivalencies tool.
 You can use this tool to see how courses taken at other institutions have transferred in the past.
 Not every college is in this tool and some courses have yet to be evaluated.
-Please visit the Registrar’s Transfer Credit webpage for more information.
+Please visit the Registrar’s Transfer Credit page for more information.

 Will all my college credits count?